-And the server's processing power is also limited, the DS419slim sports a Marvell Armada 385 88F6820 dual-core processor running at 1.3GHz.
-This CPU is the lowest-end among those used in NAS servers released this year, even though it's a lot better than the single core 1.6Ghz Marvel Kirkwood 88F6282 processor of the DS411slim.
+And the server's processing power is also limited.
+The DS419slim sports a Marvell Armada 385 88F6820 1.3GHz dual-core processor — the lowest-end among those used in NAS servers released this year.
+Nonetheless, it's a lot better than the single-core 1.6Ghz Marvel Kirkwood 88F6282 processor of the DS411slim.

 Easy hardware installation

 The DS419slim is available disk-less.
-To add storage to the server, you place a 2.5-inch drive on a tray, secure it with four little screws (included) — you do need a screwdriver –, and insert the tray into the server.
+To add storage to the server, place a 2.5-inch drive on a tray, secure it with four little screws (included) — you do need a screwdriver --and insert the tray into the server.
 Repeat that to add more drives.

-There's no lock to keep the tray in place, but the tray fits in snugly, and you do need to exert some force to pull it out.
-That, plus the fact the drive bays are on the server's back, limit the chances of accidental drive removal.
+There's no lock to keep the tray in place, but the tray fits in snugly, and you need to exert some force to pull it out.
+That, plus the fact the drive bays are on the server's back, limits the chances of accidental drive removal.

 Multiple RAID options